umonkey/treemap/README.md

 Please see the [installation instructions](https://github.com/umonkey/treemap/wiki/Installation) for more details.

+## Demo

+A demo version of the current state of the project is available at [treemap.umonkey.net](https://treemap.umonkey.net/).
+The demo is running on a small server, so it might be slow or unresponsive.
+The demo is not meant for production use, but for testing and development purposes only.
+The demo is not guaranteed to be available at all times, and might be taken down at any time.

 ## Motivation

 I love growing trees and [crowdmapping](https://en.wikipedia.org/wiki/Crowdmapping).
 I always wanted to have a map of all the trees in my city, so that when it's time to collect seeds for the next season, I know exactly where to go.
 Or to check how a rare species feels in our climate.
 I could not find any such map, so I decided to make one myself.